 How to Apply

-(Contact the American Studies office for specific dates.)
+Contact the American Studies office for specific dates.

-Deadline for application, transcript, and references
+Deadline for complete application, including transcript, and references.

 Notifications are sent to students re: acceptance into the Program, contingent upon successful completion of the current semester.
 Projects are not yet assigned.

 Students notify the AMS office of their intent to participate.

 Smithsonian determines pairing of students with projects, and notifies AMS office.
 During registration, students register for AMS seminars 410, 411, & 412 and notify their Class Dean of their participation in the Program.

-Mid-April Professor Cohen meets with students to announce who is assigned which project.
+The Smithsonian Program Director meets with students to announce who is assigned which project.

 Students provide AMS office with their summer address(es).
 The Smithsonian contacts students about details concerning their background security checks.
 This paperwork is due back to the Smithsonian by early August.

 AMS office confirms students' successful completion of spring semester with Registrar's office.
 If satisfactory, students are considered fully accepted into the Program.

 Students (now interns) have orientation meeting in DC with representative from the Smithsonian Office of Fellowships.
-Later that same week, professor Cohen will meet with the interns for their first colloquium meeting.
+Later that same week, the Smithsonian Program Director will meet with the interns for their first colloquium meeting.